Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Inter-Slice Switching in 3GPP SBA - Standard Principles

 The inter-slice switching may or may not require a modification in the current \textit{Allowed NSSAI}.
-The modification of \textit{Allowed NSSAI} can be done either by UE or the network slice itself, by carrying out certain procedures.
-The modification of \textit{Allowed NSSAI} is followed by the PDU Session Management process, which includes the release of PDU session from the current slice and its (re-)establishment with the desired target slice.
-Specifically, the procedures for modification of \textit{Allowed NSSAI} involve mechanisms such as the UE Configuration Update and Registration, while session management involves PDU Session Release and PDU Session (Re-)Establishment procedures.
+The modification of the \textit{Allowed NSSAI} can be done either by the UE or the network slice itself, by carrying out certain procedures.
+The modification of the \textit{Allowed NSSAI} is followed by the PDU Session Management process, which includes the release of PDU session from the current slice and its (re-)establishment with the desired target slice.
+Specifically, the procedures for the modification of \textit{Allowed NSSAI} involve mechanisms such as the UE Configuration Update and Registration, while session management involves PDU Session Release and PDU Session (Re-)Establishment procedures.

-\textbf{UE Configuration Update:} This procedure is normally used by the network to update certain configurations at UE, for instance, Access and Mobility Management related parameters.
+\textbf{UE Configuration Update:} This procedure is normally used by the network to update certain configurations at the UE side, for instance, Access and Mobility Management related parameters.
 It can also be used to modify the \textit{Allowed NSSAI} of the UE.
-In the context of inter-slice switching, the network/AMF can force the removal of a slice from \textit{Allowed NSSAI} with which the user/UE has an active session with.
-This will force the user/UE to connect to an alternate slice.
+In the context of inter-slice switching, the network/AMF can enforce the removal of a slice from \textit{Allowed NSSAI} with which the UE has an active session.
+This will force the UE to connect to an alternate slice.

-\textbf{Registration (with or without AMF relocation):} Registration is normally required when a user/UE wishes to access network services or moves out of a registration area.
-It can also be used by a user/UE to request modification of the \textit{Allowed NSSAI}.
+\textbf{Registration (with or without AMF Relocation):} Registration is normally required when a UE wishes to access network services or moves out of a registration area.
+It can also be used by a UE to request modification of the \textit{Allowed NSSAI}.
 In the context of inter-slice switching, the UE can carry out Registration in order to acquire the desired slice(s) (S-NSSAI(s)) in the \textit{Allowed NSSAI}.
-During Registration process, the AMF re-location may also take place (i.e., a new AMF may be chosen) if the current AMF is unable to serve all slices in the new \textit{Allowed NSSAI}.
+During the Registration process, the AMF Relocation may also take place (i.e., a new AMF may be chosen) if the current AMF is unable to serve all slices in the new \textit{Allowed NSSAI}.